aws-samples/amazon-sagemaker-secure-mlops/README.md

 ### Deploy VPC
 For VPC deployment we use the [VPC Quick Start Reference Deployment](https://fwd.aws/9VdxN).
-We deploy VPC with private and public subnets, NAT gateways in three Availability Zones:
+We deploy VPC with private and public subnets, NAT gateways in two Availability Zones:

 ```bash
 STACK_NAME="ds-team-vpc"